sf-mud-turtles-2015/phase-2-part-A/part-3/README.md

-# Part 3: Build a CRUD App
+# Build a CRUD App

 ## Summary

-In Part 3 of the assessment, we'll demonstrate our proficiency in building web-stack applications: user authentication, associations, validations, controllers, views, etc. Even a little bit of CSS.
+In this part of the assessment, we'll demonstrate our proficiency in building web-stack applications: user authentication, associations, validations, controllers, views, etc. Even a little bit of CSS.